Aadv1k/Aadv1k/README.md

 I am trying to get good at Computer Vision (and Web Dev); This is how

+- [swt.h](https://github.com/aadv1k/swt) is a header-only, zero-dependency implementation for Stroke Width Transform, which allows for text extraction from scenes
+- Messing around with WebAssembly and CV by building [a web-based document scanner](https://github.com/aadv1k/quickdoc)
 - Building an [experimental Computer Vision library](https://github.com/aadv1k/deimos) in C
-- Messing around with WebAssembly and CV by building [a web-based document scanner](https://github.com/aadv1k/quickdoc)
 - Writing a [Computer Vision Guide](https://aadv1k.gitbook.io/cv-guide) alongside for future reference
-- [Header only implementation](https://github.com/aadv1k/swt) for Stroke Width Transform (SWT)

 ## Past